AdobeDocs/commerce-cloud-service.en/help/user/develop/cli.md

 >
 >Placeholder: Describe how to install the CLI.

-Verify the installation by running the following command to list the programs available to your identity:
+Verify the installation by listing the programs available to your identity:

 ```bash
 aio cloudmanager:list-programs